- Start dateSeptember 2018

-The personal statement is a very important part of your application and should demonstrate to the course team that you are interested in documentary film and that you have thought very carefully about why you wish to study on the course.
+The personal statement is a very important part of your application and should demonstrate to the course team that you are interested in documentary film and that you have thought very carefully about why you want to study on the course.

-Ensure that your personal statement it is well written, clear and free of any spelling mistakes.
+Ensure that your personal statement it is well-written, clear and free of any spelling mistakes.
 It is your chance to impress the course team by showing a strong interest in the subject, demonstrating what you feel you would bring to the course, your appreciation of what the course can offer you and how you feel it might help you in the future.
 This can be demonstrated through work experience, previous studies and your personal experience.